 Wix can be an excellent website builder to use if you have a small business and you want to create your own website hassle-free.

 It’s also great for startups who are managing their budget allocations and for beginners who want to create a business out of blogging or selling online.

 There are several tiers for Wix users to choose from, the most basic of which is free.
 This can be useful if you just want to put together a nice and simple website.

 However, there are a few downsides with the free package, the most notable of which is Wix’s branding on your webpage.

 Is Wix safe?

-As any Wix review will tell you, Wix is one of the most established website building sites in the world.
+Wix is one of the most established website-building sites in the world.
 All of the latest Wix security features are designed to ensure that your website and your financial transactions with the site are safe.

 Some of them include SSL certificates, Level 1 PCI Compliance, ISO 27001 & 27018 Certificates, DDoS Protection, Website Security Monitoring, 2-Step Verification, and more.